bentruyman/pulverizr/README.md

 Since I'm too lazy right now to go through everything in detail, here's what you'll see if you run "**pulverize -h**".

     Usage: pulverize [OPTION]...
 [FILE]...
-    Pulverizr will smash your images down to size.
+    Smash your images down to size.

     Options: